| 开发者 | whoknewio |

 Yes.
 Obfuscation is applied when the page is generated, so cached pages still show protected content.
 Compatible with WP Rocket, LiteSpeed Cache, W3 Total Cache, SiteGround Speed Optimizer, and other major caching solutions.

-The dual-layer protection includes HTML entity encoding that works without JavaScript, but the click-to-reveal feature and full obfuscation require JavaScript to be enabled.
+The dual-layer security includes HTML entity encoding that works without JavaScript, but the click-to-reveal feature and full obfuscation require JavaScript to be enabled.
 Most modern users have JavaScript enabled.
 Pro includes advanced encryption that also requires JavaScript.

 Yes.
 The plugin is designed to be GDPR-compliant.
-All protection runs locally on your WordPress server.
+All security processing runs locally on your WordPress server.
 No external services are used for obfuscation.
 The free plugin has zero external dependencies — no CDN scripts, no API calls, no data transmission.
 Everything stays in your database.
 However, you should review your specific privacy requirements and ensure compliance with applicable regulations.

 Yes!
 Protected contacts show a simple click-to-reveal button.
-One click reveals the full contact information (email link, phone number, etc.).
+One click reveals the full contact information (email address, phone number, etc.).
 This is easy for real humans but blocks automated scrapers.
 You can customize the button text and styling.

 Your content returns to normal.
 Auto-detected contacts appear as plain text.
 Shortcodes will not render (you'll see the raw shortcode text), so you may want to remove them if you permanently deactivate.
 No data is lost — deactivation is completely safe.